Articles by Richard Madan

 An accomplished journalist and political specialist, Madan has covered dozens of political and economic summits around the world.
+Madan joined CTV in January 2010 as a Parliamentary Correspondent for CTV’s Ottawa Bureau prior to moving to Washington.

-Beyond reporting from the campaign trail or breaking political stories on Parliament Hill, Madan has also covered global economic summits, provincial elections, U.S. primaries, and live from Chicago when Barack Obama was first elected President of the U.S.
+Beyond reporting from the campaign trail or breaking political stories on Parliament Hill, Madan has also covered global economic summits, provincial elections, U.S. primaries, and reported live from Chicago when Barack Obama was first elected President of the U.S.

 Madan's high profile international assignments brought him to earthquake-devastated Haiti, on board a Canadian warship patrolling the Black Sea, to live reports following the deadly terror attack in Orlando, Florida.